 IS-180.
-Fundamentals of Computer Programming: HTML Javascript C++.
+Introduction to Programming.
 3 Credits.

-The course will teach programming by having students construct Web pages using HTML and JavaScript, then move to C++.
-The first few weeks will use HTML, most of the course will use JavaScript, the last week or weeks will introduce C++.
-By the end of the course students should understand the concepts and issues involved in programming and be able to use the software covered in the course.
-Programming constructs covered include syntax, control statements, arrays, strings, objects, and event handlers.
+This course will teach job-market driven programming languages.
+Students will construct web pages using HTML and JavaScript, then move to C++, and finally Python.
+By the end of the course students should understand the concepts, methodologies, and techniques used in programming, including compilation, testing, and debugging.
+Programming constructs include syntax, control statements, arrays, strings, objects, and event handlers.